Current City of Portland Leash Rules in Mayor Baxter Woods

 In both public meetings as well as public and private correspondence, Parks Department Staff has unfoundedly complained of dogs harming bird populations (see here), noted examples of dog waste on the grounds, and cited incidents of dog aggression as reasons to enact the leash law.
 We offered counter-arguments to each contention posed by the City - and at every step in the process were ignored by City Staff, Parks Commissioners, and City Councilors.
 Denied the opportunity to present our facts in an equal block of time - we were only allowed 3 minutes of public comment time to refute the City’s list of misinformation and outright disinformation about what was happening in MBW.

 FoMBW was formed in order to provide both on-going education and resources to address the Park Department's concerns related to off-leash dogs.
-Given that the population of dogs and their owners evolves over time, and that MBW is experiencing increased use as a result of the City's social media PR along with Portland's population growth, we ask for an opportunity to provide education targeted to current and future dog owners.
+Given that the population of dogs and their owners evolves over time, and that MBW experienced increased use as a result of the City's social media PR, local press reports about MBW and as a result of Portland's general population growth and increased dog-walking seen during the pandemic.
+As a group we ask for an opportunity to provide education targeted to current and future dog owners.
 The dog-walking community does realize that the park has various user groups, yet we are its volunteer stewards who both walk in and care for these woods on a day-to-day basis, rain, shine, or blizzard.
-We are asking for an opportunity to organize and improve the day-to-day experiences of all MBW users.
+We are asking for but were refused an opportunity to work with City Staff to organize and improve the day-to-day experiences of all MBW users.
+In the future we will seek collaboration again, but for now the City has shown it has no interest in working with us.

 FoMBW advocates for volunteer stewardship of our precious woods and community resource.
 Regular visitors to these woods rely on this rare inner-city forest for exercise, connection with nature, and both canine and human socialization.